Farm Camp Directors

 Scott has been friends with Suzanne and David Brown for many years and is excited to now be involved with Farm Camp.
 Scott is a graduate of Baylor University and has served as the Western Association of Independent Camps Vice-President and President of the Northern California Section.
 Additionally, he is an American Camping Association accredited Camp Director.
 During his free time, Scott enjoys time with his wife and two children, in a variety of activities including basketball, hiking, paddle boarding, and biking.
 Scott is committed to continuing the philosophy and values of Farm Camp.

 Don is very excited to be a part of the Farm Camp family and looks forward to helping continue the wonderful traditions established over the years.
 Don has been in camping since 1993 and now oversees all year-round operations for both Mountain Camp and Mountain Camp Woodside.
-He is a proud graduate of UCLA and formerly directed Bruin Woods, the UCLA Alumni Family Camp on Lake Arrowhead.
-Don is currently serving on the National Board of Directors for the American Camp Association and is the President of the Western Association of Independent Camps.
+Don is currently serving on the Board of Global Camps Africa and is a past member on the National Board of Directors for the American Camp Association and is a past President of the Western Association of Independent Camps.
 When not working on camp, Don and his family enjoy spending time outdoors exploring the beautiful Bay Area.

 Ken started working at the farm in the late 1980’s doing simple repairs about the Ranch.
 In 2008, Ken retired from the Santa Rosa Fire Dept. after 32 years and has since been working on the farm and takes pride in his role at Farm Camp: construction, preservation, and facility maintenance.
 Ken leads the wood shop activities for Farm Camp and assists with farm day projects and enjoys working at a place that has a long history and teaches people about the outdoors and farming.